 After returning home from that trip the summer passed in a blur with work and remodeling.
 We had our generator fiasco.
-I road tripped to Montana solo, driving over seven thousand miles and spending ten nights in my car.
+I road tripped to Montana solo, driving over six thousand miles and spending ten nights in my car.

 In the fall, I flew back to Nevada and drove home with my daughter, with stops at the Grand Canyon, Glen Canyon, Horseshoe Bend, Monument Valley and once again, Little Rock for cheese dip.

 My daughter finished her season at Lake Mead and started an internship in Harper’s Ferry, West Virginia.
 I can’t pass up a road trip so I helped her move again.
 On the way, we drove the Virginia portion of the Blue Ridge Parkway and Skyline Drive and camped.

 I was reintroduced to Virginia and West Virginia after being away for too long.
 Cute small towns, history, wineries and lots of craft beer.